 “Law without justice is a wound without a cure.”-William Scott Downey.
 In India, the Anglo-Saxon system based on the adversarial trial method is followed and its basic premise is that even if a thousand guilty persons escape punishment, no one innocent should be punished and every man is presumed to be innocent until he is proved guilty.
-The prosecution has to prove their case beyond reasonable doubts which gives the benefit of doubt to the accused.
+The prosecution has to prove their case beyond reasonable doubt which gives the benefit of doubt to the accused.
 It is therefore incumbent upon the prosecution to prepare foolproof cases that can stand judicial scrutiny.
-The article is a detailed analysis of role of Public Prosecutors in the Indian Criminal Justice System.
+The article is a detailed analysis of the role of Public Prosecutors in the Indian Criminal Justice System.

-According to the NCRB reports, in 2019, there was an increase of 1.6% in cognizable crimes as compared to 2018 while crime against women and cybercrimes increased by 7.3% and 63.5% ,respectively yet the conviction rate stood at 41.9% for murder and 27.8% for rape cases.
+According to the NCRB reports, in 2019, there was an increase of 1.6% in cognizable crimes as compared to 2018 while crime against women and cybercrimes increased by 7.3% and 63.5%, respectively yet the conviction rate stood at 41.9% for murder and 27.8% for rape cases.
 According to the National Crime Records Bureau Reports, 1,56,327 rape cases were on trial in 2018 out of which, a trial was completed in 17,313 cases, resulting in conviction in only 4,708 cases.
 There was an acquittal in 11,133 rape cases and discharge in 1,472 cases.
 These figures are based on the assumption that in many rape or assault cases, the victims do not approach the police to seek legal remedy.
-The Supreme Court expressing concern over the low conviction rate, observed that 90% of rape cases end in acquittal.
+The Supreme Court expressed concern over the low conviction rate and observed that 90% of rape cases end in acquittal.
 Causes for such low conviction rates range from a poor police investigation, shortage of investigating officers, pressure from politicians, the hostility of witnesses and complainants, and corruption to a slow judicial system.

 Role of a Public Prosecutor in the Criminal Justice System in India